Manaslu Circuit Trek

 • Ankle-supporting, water-resistant trekking boots

-• Flip-flops for leisure time around camp or one pair of sneakers
+• Flip-flops for camp

 Other Equipment: